Adroiti/docs-for-code-review-tools/tfsec/aws-s3-no-public-access-with-acl.md

-Pattern: S3 Bucket has an ACL defined which allows public access
+Pattern: Use of public access ACL for AWS S3 bucket

 Issue: -